 Once the cutting has rooted, you can pot it in regular soil or plant outdoors in moderate climates.
 One of the more important growing tips for Euphorbia is to let the stem cutting dry for a few days before planting.
 This allows the sap to form a callus on the cut end and prevents rotting.

-Whether you want a giant thornless cactus specimen six feet tall or a creeping, sweetly flowering ground cover, you should try growing Euphorbias.
+Whether you want a giant thornless cactus specimen 6 feet (2 m.) tall or a creeping, sweetly flowering groundcover, you should try growing Euphorbias.
 They reward the gardener with more than just good looks, but remind us all of the variety and beauty found in nature.